Generating numbers of rings graded by amenable and supramenable groups: Examples of graded rings with finite generating numbers

 \begin{corollary} For an elementary amenable group $G$, the following two statements are equivalent. \begin{enumerate*} \item $G$ is locally finite. \item Every projectively $G$-graded ring has UGN if and only if its base ring has UGN. \end{enumerate*} \end{corollary}

 \begin{proof}The implication (i)$\Longrightarrow$(ii) is Theorem C. To show (ii)$\Longrightarrow$(i), we establish the contrapositive.
 Hence we suppose that $G$ is not locally finite.
 It follows, then, from \cite[Theorem 2.3]{Chou} that $G$ contains an infinite cyclic subgroup $H$.
-According to Theorem 4.1, there is an $H$-graded ring $R$ such that $R_1$ has UGN but $R$ has BGN.
-For each $g\in G$, let $S_g:=R_g$ if $g\in H$ and $S_g:=0$ if $g\notin H$.
-Put $S:=\bigoplus_{g \in G} S_g$ We make $S$ into a $G$-graded ring by extending the multiplication on $R$ to $S$.
-Then $S$ is projectively graded, $S_1$ has UGN, and $S$ has BGN.
-Therefore assertion (ii) fails to hold. \end{proof}
+According to Theorem~4.2, there is a projectively $H$-graded ring $R$ such that $R_1$ has UGN but $R$ has BGN.
+We now extend the $H$-grading on $R$ to a $G$-grading by setting $R_g:=0$ if $g \in G-H$.
+Equipped with this $G$-grading, the ring $R$ witnesses the failure of (ii) to hold. \end{proof}

+Below we show that the boundedly-free condition in Theorem~B((i)$\implies$(ii)) cannot be replaced by the hypothesis that the grading is merely boundedly projective.